 Here we have compiled the most comprehensive list of DNA tests available on the market today, grouped by category.
 In each section, you can learn about the price and get a brief overview of all the best DNA tests available in 2022 in each category.
 From this list, you can also read a detailed review by the Genomelink team for each individual test that we have data for.

 Even though all DNA testing companies use essentially the same technology, your DNA results from each company may be slightly different.
 There are two main reasons that DNA testing services can give such varied results:

 First, the database size that each home DNA test company uses as a reference for ethnicity estimates is different.
 A bigger database and more geographic regions covered means the test will be more accurate about your migration patterns and common ancestor estimates.
 Essentially, the larger the reference populations for each ethnicity (such as Native American), the more accurate the results.
 Companies with the best genetic testing databases are statistically more likely to give accurate estimates of your genetic makeup.

 Second, each ancestry test reads a different type of DNA.
-The most common one is autosomal DNA, which is used by all the companies.
+The most common one is autosomal DNA, which is used by all companies.
 Some companies read Y-DNA (from the Y Chromosome in males) and mtDNA (Mitochondrial DNA passed on only by mothers).
 Y-DNA tests can trace your paternal line (father's side), while mtDNA does the same for your maternal line.
 If you use YDNA and mtDNA in addition to the autosomal DNA test, your ancestry DNA results are based on more genetic markers.
 For example, your maternal haplogroups may show that you have Indian ancestry or Native American ancestors on your mother’s side.